I Said I Love You First: Critical reception

 Martina Rebecca Inchingolo of the Associated Press complimented I Said I Love You First for its inclusion of guest artists and its experimentation with different genres.
 Jason Lipshutz of Billboard said that Gomez "at long last adds a compelling new entry to her catalog", while Dakota West Foss of Sputnikmusic called it her "strongest collection of songs to date".
 Robin Murray of Clash said the album surpassed expectations, calling it "a genuine thrill" and praising Blanco's "world-building capabilities".
 Both Alexis Petridis of The Guardian and Georgia Evans of NME criticized the album's lack of a clear identity, with the former finding the nature of its songs unmemorable.

-Rob Sheffieldd of Rolling Stone praised the album for its diversity and versatility in genres and styles, describing the album as: "a valentine that delivers exactly what it promises—a pop icon and a superstar producer celebrating a real-life romance that we all can root for."
-Rolling Stone and Complex named the album as one of the best album of 2025 so far.
-Billboard named the song "Ojos Tristes" from the album as the tenth best Latin song of 2025 so far, writing: "This stunning reimagining of Jeanette's iconic 1981 hit, "Ojos Tristes" intertwines modern, nostalgic melodies with the enchanting vocals of Selena Gomez.
+Rob Sheffield of Rolling Stone praised the album for its diversity and versatility in genres and styles, describing the album as: "a valentine that delivers exactly what it promises—a pop icon and a superstar producer celebrating a real-life romance that we all can root for."
+In addition, Rolling Stone and Complex named the album as one of the best album of 2025 so far.
+For the album's tracks, Billboard named the song "Ojos Tristes" from the album as the tenth best Latin song of 2025 so far, writing: "This stunning reimagining of Jeanette's iconic 1981 hit, "Ojos Tristes" intertwines modern, nostalgic melodies with the enchanting vocals of Selena Gomez.
 This bilingual collaboration with Benny Blanco and The Marías — with frontwoman María Zardoya's distinctive, warm vocals providing harmonies — yields a lovely track that breathes new life into the original.
 Gomez's ethereal vocals soar throughout the song, beautifully complementing The Marías' signature sound".